raisercostin/jcrawler/README.md

   [ ] crawling
   - [x] option to remove query params when searching for new links
   - [x] whitelist from other html
+  - [x] strategies
-  - [x] strategies - guava traversers
+    - [x] guava traversers
       - [x] depth first
       - [x] breadth first
-  - [x] add cache on disk - disk io is faster than network io
+    - [x] custom parallel breadth first traversal
-    - [x] expiryDuration for now
+      - [x] max parallel threads
-    - [ ] could implement etag (so call OPTION first and not GET)
-  - [ ] do not overwrite on redownload but rename old version
-  - [ ] parallelism
+      - [x] parallelism
+        - [x] Added `TraversalType.PARALLEL_BREADTH_FIRST` that tries to download in breadth style, but because of parallelism the order is not well defined.
+This also respects the maxDocuments limit
+          - [x] This is using a BlockingQueue for visited and a set for horison.
-    - [ ] hard to generate only what is needed (for example late limiting with take(5) ) because this will impede the performance.
+        - [-] hard to generate only what is needed (for example late limiting with take(5) ) because this will impede the performance.
 It looks like backpropagation would be best?
 But for maximum throughput you don't want to limit from consumer part.
-    - [ ] options
+        - [-] options
           - parallel streams - will not work since will become essentially a depth-first
           - reactor - flatMap will become essentially a depth-first
           - completable features
           - simple basic executor threads and concurrent set and queue/stack for visited and horizon
             - this will allow in the future to expand it to multiple VMs by partitioning of urls or having cloud visited/horizon structures implementations (database, kafka, message queues)
             - visited can be always detected from stored content (cache)
             - horizon can be always recomputed from stored content
+  - [x] add cache on disk - disk io is faster than network io
+    - [x] expiryDuration for now
+    - [ ] could implement etag (so call OPTION first and not GET)
-  - [ ] max parallel threads
+  - [ ] do not overwrite on redownload but rename old version
   - [ ] max calls/second
   - [ ] link seeders/generators
     - [ ] from google